shadowfax92/melange-site/_posts/2020-9-13-cornwall_trip_1.md

 ---

 <font size="6"> Day 1: 3.5 hours train trip from London to Plymouth, Clovelly</font>
-I and my husband had a 6-days vacation to Cornwall, a south-western county in England.
+I and my partner had a 6-days vacation to Cornwall, a south-western county in England.
 I like the sea, it has a sort of therapeutic effect on me.
 <br />
 We took a train from London which was to take us to Plymouth, from there we were to rent a car and travel to Clovelly.
 Clovelly is a small fishing village in the Devon county.
 It doesn’t have any paved roads.
 Every visitor has to buy a ticket for the entry to the place which seems little expensive but I would say that the experience of roaming around that enchanting place is worth the cost of one-time visit.
 The path to the harbor is quite steep, so it can be strenuous for some people, especially on rainy days because the ‘stone road’ is just paved with stone chunks and hence can get slippery.